Chandan9898Kumar/maching_coding/src/JavaScript/Virtualization/READMe.md

 _Choose content-visibility when:_

-    1. You have hundreds (not thousands) of items
+    1. You have hundreds (not thousands) of items. ( Creates ALL DOM nodes upfront (thousands of elements in memory).
+Each DOM node consumes ~100-500 bytes of memory and Browser still maintains references to all elements.)
     2. Implementation simplicity is important
     3. SEO is a priority
     4. You prefer a CSS-only solution